ssela89/btcpayserver-doc/LunaNodeWebDeployment.md

 6. Visit the domain.

 Now you need to wait for blockchain to sync fully.
 Depending on the plan you used and the number of coins you added, that can take 1-7 days.
 If you enable CPU utilization, with Bitcoin and LND, it will take 3 days.
 There is a US$ 3 one-time charge for faster sync if you enable the CPU utilization.
 The sync pop-up window will disappear when your node fully syncs.

+Note: During installation a ssh user is created.
+This allows you to access your VM after the installation process (for details how to connect see [SSH Lunanode](https://github.com/JeffVandrewJr/patron/blob/master/SSH.md) ).
+Please note that this is a **potential security risk**.
+It is advised that you change at least username and password (both!).
+For better security you should generate a private-public key pair for ssh access.
+A tutorial can be found here [Tutorial](https://github.com/ssela89/master/blob/master/ssh_btcpay_private_public_key.md) .